- Maker is an Ethereum-based decentralized autonomous organization.

 - The MKR tokens are the governance token of the Maker DAO ecosystem.

-Maker holds a prominent place in the Ethereum ecosystem today and has built quite a reputation in the crypto world.
-So, what is Maker?
-Maker is an Ethereum-based decentralized autonomous organization.
-It is the organization behind Maker tokens and DAI stablecoins.
+Maker holds a prominent place in the Ethereum ecosystem today and has built quite a reputation in the crypto industry.
+Maker is an Ethereum-based decentralized autonomous organization, creators of Maker tokens and DAI stablecoins.

-Are you wondering what’s the role of MKR tokens in Maker DAO?
-You must have heard of DAI, a popular Stablecoin.
 DAI is a part of the Maker DAO ecosystem, and Maker helps minimize the volatility associated with the DAI stablecoin.
 DAI’s value is pegged to the US dollar at a 1:1 ratio.
-When it comes to governance of DAI, it’s in the hands of the Maker token holders.
+Maker token holders control the governance of DAI.

 What is Maker? – A Quick Intro to how it Works!